In the event of an emergency

 Frequently Asked Questions

 Following are answers to questions parents may have regarding both procedures and parental responsibilities in disaster situations.
 Such situations may include disruption of normal activities related to a major fire, a severe earthquake or any area-wide catastrophe.
-Access a complete list of our emergency preparations here.

 Will the school provide information about the situation other than by telephone?